 The security forces of the WEC will be the player's primary antagonists throughout the game.
 They normally consist of a mix of the following:

 - Guard - These are the most common sight within the game, easily dispatched and most likely not trained well enough to run away from real danger.
-Like you.

 - Soldier - Slightly better paid than the guards and better armed, they're found everywhere the WEC has an interest in.